Apple’s new ad shows how Portrait mode changed this imaginary barbershop

 Outdoor Voices and Glossier are cleaning up by making fashion inclusive

 Apple just released a new ad featuring the “practically magic” tagline at the end.
 The ad focuses on Portrait mode once again.
-It takes place in an barbershop in New Orleans.
+It takes place in a barbershop in New Orleans.

 Portrait mode is a software feature for the iPhone 7 Plus.
 It takes advantage of the two cameras to calculate different depth levels.
 It then automatically makes the background blurry so that it feels like you’re using an expensive DSLR camera.